 "Very funny," Ino said, poking me in the side.

-"Very nice," Dad approved.
+"You both look very nice," Dad approved.
 "Shall we go to the slaughter?"

 "See?
 Dad agrees with me."

-Ino would always tease me and call me a book worm for spending all of my non sleeping time reading.
+Ino would always tease me and call me a book worm for spending most of my non sleeping time reading.
 However, there was method to my madness.
 Learning as much as I could before I graduated was necessary.
 Yes, I was anticipating failing the second test.
 But even then, I'd have the knowledge to survive when…

 My stomach turned as I thought on the future.
 The Fourth Shinobi war that killed so many, including Yamanaka Inoichi.